Written By: Devin Golden

 The survival rate is based on past cases.
 Therefore, it’s not a prediction of survival for a current or future case.
 It’s a benchmark for doctors and patients to make decisions regarding treatment or what to expect with life expectancy.

 Survival rate can be broken down into age groups, gender, type, treatment and more.
-This gives a more accurate prediction for each individual case.
-The survival rates are used to give patients their mesothelioma prognosis, but many patients do better than their prognosis.
+This gives a mesothelioma prognosis for each person diagnosed with the cancer.

-The survival rates for peritoneal mesothelioma are higher.
+The survival rates for peritoneal mesothelioma are higher than they are for pleural mesothelioma.
 For instance, the 2-year rate is 35%.
-There are instances where people with pleural mesothelioma survive for longer than people with peritoneal mesothelioma.

-The survival rates increase dramatically after successful surgery intervention.
-It improves incrementally for other therapies, such as chemotherapy, immunotherapy and tumor treating fields.
+The survival rates increase dramatically after successful surgery.
+It improves incrementally for other therapies, such as chemotherapy and immunotherapy.

 Why Survival Rates Don’t Tell the Whole Story